rainshowerLabs/sothis/README.md

 Join the [Rainshower Labs discord server](https://discord.gg/Cs3h397gkz) to discuss sothis and get help.

+## Using sothis as a crate

+Sothis can be used as a crate in other rust projects.
+All tracking modes, as well as the lightweight wrapper around JSON-RPC calls can be used.
+For more on using sothis as a crate, check out the [wiki.](https://github.com/rainshowerLabs/sothis/wiki)

+We are targeting **1.68.2 as the MSRV**(minimum supported rust version).

 ## Usage

 Sothis has optional arguments that are not listed in their respective mode sections that might prove useful.
 Please study the help section below.
 You can view it any time by running `sothis --help`.